Guide to declaring crypto taxes in Finland (2022)

 Buy Crypto / Buy Crypto with Fiat

 There are no taxes involved when buying crypto.
-However, you need to ensure that you keep track of the price you paid for it for your cost basis calculation.
-If you purchased the crypto in a foreign currency (e.g., USD or SEK), make sure to convert it to the value in local currency on that day.
+However, you need to ensure that you keep track of the price you paid for your acquisition cost calculation.
+If you purchased the crypto in a foreign currency (e.g., USD or SEK), you should convert it to the value in local currency on that day.

 Sell Crypto / Sell Crypto for Fiat